 Information regarding members of our Board of Directors is contained in our definitive proxy statement for the 2012 Annual Meeting of Stockholders under the caption "Election of Directors" and is incorporated herein by reference.
 Information regarding our executive officers is contained after Part I of this Form 10-K. Information regarding Section 16(a) compliance is contained in our definitive proxy statement under the caption "Section 16(a) Beneficial Ownership Reporting Compliance" and is incorporated herein by reference.
-Information regarding our Audit Committee and our Audit Committee Financial Expert is contained in our definitive proxy statement under the caption "Section 16(a) by reference.
+Information regarding our Audit Committee and our Audit Committee Financial Expert is contained in our definitive proxy statement under the caption "The Board of Directors and Board Committees" and is incorporated herein by reference.